The Noisy Quantitative Group Testing Problem: Introduction

 \subsection{Additive Gaussian Noise Model}

 In many practical settings, pooled measurements are corrupted by continuous noise, motivating the \emph{additive Gaussian noise} QGT model~\cite{hahn-klimroth_near_2022,tan2024approximate}.
-In this model, each test outcome is perturbed by independent Gaussian noise, as commonly encountered in analog sensing and aggregated physical measurements.
-Dedicated studies of additive Gaussian noise in QGT have emerged only recently.
-Hahn-Klimroth and Kaaser~\cite{hahn-klimroth_distributed_2022} analyzed a greedy correlation-based decoder and characterized regimes of noise variance under which exact recovery is possible with high probability.
-Their result shows that for moderate noise levels, recovery is achievable with on the order of $\Theta(k\log n)$ tests.
+In this model, each test outcome is perturbed by independent Gaussian noise.
+Dedicated studies of Gaussian noise in QGT have only recently begun to emerge.

-However, no prior work has established tight information-theoretic achievability and converse bounds for Gaussian QGT.
-Our work addresses this gap by deriving matching upper and lower bounds on the sample complexity and by comparing the performance of practical decoders to these fundamental limits.
+Scarlett and Cevher~\cite{scarlett2017phase} established converse bounds for more general pooled-data problems with multi-category observations, where each test reveals the number of items of each type present in the pool, without imposing a sparsity assumption on the underlying signal.
+In contrast, we provide a simpler converse argument specialized to the sub-linear QGT regime, and complement it with a matching achievability bound.
+To the best of our knowledge, this gives the first tight characterization of the sample complexity of Gaussian QGT up to constant factors.

+On the algorithmic side, Hahn-Klimroth and Kaaser~\cite{hahn-klimroth_distributed_2022} analyzed a greedy correlation-based decoder and showed that exact recovery is achievable with high probability using $O(k\ln n)$ tests when the Gaussian noise variance satisfies $\sigma^2=o(m/\ln n)$.
+We also study a related linear estimator, but our analysis removes this restriction on $\sigma^2$ by combining sharper subgaussian tail bounds with a more careful decomposition of the correlation scores.